 You can find this 18 metre tall sculpture within the grounds of St George’s Cathedral.

 The Face of the Community

-This piece of public art is probably the strangest in Perth, narrowly beating Gina Rinehart’s Rock, because at the end of the day… it’s just a rock.
+This piece of public art was probably the strangest in Perth, narrowly beating Gina Rinehart’s Rock, because at the end of the day… it’s just a rock.

-This terrifying work is known as The Face of the Community and you can find it at Cockburn Train Station.
+Known as The Face of the Community, it was once housed at Cockburn Train Station.

 Many people mistake these installations for the faces of missing people, or Australia’s most wanted.
 They couldn’t be more wrong.